-Sometimes symptoms may only last a short time and treatments may not be needed.
-If treatment is needed there are the following options:
+Sometimes symptoms may only last a short time, and treatment may not be needed.
+If you do need treatment, there are the following options:

-Creams come with applicators, which should be filled and the cream inserted inside the vagina at bedtime.
-The cream can also be used externally at the same time.
-Pessaries are tablets or capsules, which can be inserted into the vagina with your finger or with an applicator.
-Treatment can vary from a single dose to a 3, 6 or 14 night course.
-It is important to use the full course of cream or pessaries, even if you get your period.
+Treatment with cream or pessaries can vary from a single dose to a 3, 6, or 14-night course.
+It is essential to use the entire course, even if you get your period.
 These treatments are available from the pharmacist without a prescription.

-Oral tablets are available as a single dose over the counter in pharmacies and are shown to be as effective as the cream/pessaries.
+Oral tablets are available as a single dose over the counter in pharmacies.
+They are as effective as the cream/pessaries.
 Sometimes your doctor may recommend that you use both the oral tablets and the cream/pessaries.

-Extended treatment with oral tablets may be prescribed for chronic thrush when the infection is resistant to other treatment or recurring frequently.
-You will need a prescription for this extended treatment.
-These drugs are not recommended for use during pregnancy and breastfeeding.
+Extended treatment with oral tablets may be prescribed for chronic thrush when the infection is resistant to other therapy or is recurring frequently.
+You will need a prescription from a doctor for this.
+Oral tablets for thrush are not recommended for use during pregnancy and breastfeeding.

-Recurrence of symptoms should not be ignored.
-Recurrent/ chronic vaginal thrush is defined as 4 or more episodes in a 12 month period.
-Although itching, soreness and pain with intercourse can be present there is generally not a great deal of discharge experienced.
+Sometimes symptoms of vaginal thrush can keep coming back after treatment.
+This is called recurrent/ chronic vaginal thrush and is when you have four or more episodes in a 12-month period.
+Although itching, soreness, and pain with intercourse can be present, there is generally not a great deal of discharge experienced.

-The symptoms may be constant and often get worse in the week before menstruation, improving quickly on the first day of bleeding.
-Treatment of recurrent/ chronic vaginal thrush includes a prolonged treatment with an oral antifungal medicine.
+The symptoms of chronic thrush may be constant and often worsen the week before menstruation, improving quickly on the first day of bleeding.
+Treatment of recurrent/ chronic vaginal thrush includes prolonged therapy with oral antifungal medicine.

-- Being run down (eating badly, eating a diet higher in sugars, stressed etc.)
+- Being run down (eating poorly, eating a diet higher in sugar, stress, etc.)

-- Frequently using vaginal douches or taking bubble baths
+- Using vaginal douches or taking bubble baths

 - Frequently wearing tight pants/ jeans or pantyhose

-- Frequently wearing synthetic underwear (i.e. not cotton) or Lycra swimwear
+- Frequently wearing synthetic underwear instead of cotton

-Sexual intercourse is possible when experiencing vaginal thrush, but keep in mind:
+Sexual intercourse is possible when experiencing vaginal thrush, especially if you have few symptoms, but keep in mind:

 - It may be uncomfortable as the vulva and vagina may already be irritated.
-A burning sensation may be experienced during and after sexual activity.
-Lubricant can be used to help protect the skin.
+You may experience a burning sensation during and after sexual activity.
+Using a lubricant can help to protect the skin.

 - Treatment for thrush can damage latex condoms.